 Century Bike Rides

 One hundred miles in one day... it's really not that hard; you just have to work up to it.
 A good bike helps, too... the longest I had ever ridden was 30 miles, but immediately went 70 on my new bike, and the next weekend did my first century ride.
 Here are a few century rides, give or take.

-- Jim's (Half-Century) Century Ride, 104.5 miles (4819 ft up).
-A spectacular ride, this century covers some of my favorite roads and has everything.
+Jim's (Half-Century) Century Ride, 105 miles (4841 ft up).
+A spectacular ride that I did for my half-century birthday, this century covers some of my favorite roads and has everything.
 There are nice roller-coaster hills (nothing huge), cool valleys, ridges with great vistas, some beautiful old stone houses, country churches and schoolhouses, historic cemeteries, meandering creeks, assorted farm critters, rock outcroppings, and even a UFO!
 It's really quite nice.
-Route and cue sheet.
-Option:
+Route.